Finding the Best Places to Retire Since 2006!

 Overview: Built along the banks of the Colorado River, comfortable Marble Falls is in the middle of the Texas Hill Country and the Highland Lakes Chain (six fresh water lakes).
-Founded by a Confederate general in the late-1800s, the town has mushroomed by nearly 60% in the last 10 to 20 years.
+Founded by a Confederate general in the late-1800s, the town has grown by 3% in the last decade.

 The falls from which Marble Falls takes its name were submerged under a dam in the 1950s.
 Today, the resulting in-town lake is home to one of the largest drag boat races in the United States.
 Marble Falls is also bracketed by Lake LBJ and Lake Travis, both of which are popular with fishermen and campers.
 The healthy but slightly rustic Main Street District has wide streets, galleries, sculptures, a cinema, and restaurants.
 The Highland Arts Guild and Gallery offers classes and workshops, and the Hill Country Community Theatre has been producing plays since 1991.
 There is at least one health foods store, and national retailers include Wal-Mart, Walgreen's and Bealls.